logzio/logz-docs/_source/user-guide/log-shipping/built-in-log-types.md

 The shipping configuration includes a log **type** parameter that determines which pipeline is used to parse the data.
 In OpenSearch Dashboards, it is indicated by a field named `type`.

 Logz.io offers many pre-built parsing pipelines for a large number of log sources, as shown below.
-If you need a new pipeline created or want a customized version of an existing pipeline, contact Logz.io Support.
+If you need a new pipeline created or want a customized version of an existing pipeline, contact [Logz.io Support](mailto:help@logz.io).
 Parsing-as-a-service is included in your package and we're happy to offer it.

+You can replace the `@timestamp` field by sending it in a different format.
+The available formats are:

+* ISO8601 - `2023-05-21T12:45:10+00:00`.
+* UNIX - `1684662310`.
+* UNIX_MS - `1684673200471`.

 ## Built-in log types